 A classic Art Deco house is the perfect venue for Gallery 294 featuring a wide range of Arts and Crafts of a very high standard.
 The Gallery has a continually changing exhibition and sale of the works of the talented artists and craftspeople of Corowa and the surrounding region.
 Gallery 294 conducts workshops run by members of the co-operative or specialist craftspeople.

 For environmental and history enthusiasts, Savernake station offers a rare mix of unique features.
 A 400 hectare pristine species-rich Box/Pine Woodland, ideal for day visitors 120 bird species including Superb Parrot, Curlew and Powerful Owl.
 1912 full-functional Woolshed & Shearer’s Quarters, with 1930’s display’s, Cook’s Museum & Store.

-You are invited to come and experience the feel of the old flour mill, taste and purchase our famous chocolate and licorice products and just relax and enjoy the ambience of this important part of Corowa’s history.
+You are invited to come and experience the feel of the old flour mill, taste and purchase the famous chocolate and licorice products and just relax and enjoy the ambiance of this important part of Corowa’s history.
 After closing in 1970 the Flour Mill lay abandoned for almost 40 years becoming a haven for vandals and vermin.

 Since September 2009 Corowa Chocolate Factory has been restoring the brick portion of the flour mill and office built in the 1920’s.